suprith4989/North_assignment/README.md

 * Overall 31 test cases should be run and displayed on the stdout
 * Both positive and negative test cases are covered in the script
 * No properietary software is used to complete the assignment
-* pytest is the python framework
+* pytest is the python test framework for unit and functional testing

 ## Getting Started / Build Instructions
 Please follow 1 of below 3 instructions set to execute the test cases

 ### Using zip file
 1. Download the wetransfer zip file
 2. Unzip the file using 'gunzip North_assignment.gz'